 One common migraine trigger is change, including hormones, stress, and sleeping or eating patterns.

 "If you know skipping meals is a trigger, don’t skip meals while menstruating and having a late night," says Peter Goadsby, MD, director of the Headache Center at the University of California, San Francisco.
 Treatment can include acetaminophen, ibuprofen, or triptans (such as Imitrex or Zomig), which are drugs that help treat or prevent migraines.
-(Check out this video to find out more about migraines.)

 7 of 15Getty Images